opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

 clef.js (merged vexflow 4):
 open group to get SVG group+class for clef

+formatter.js:
-formatter.js (custom addition, unnecessary in vexflow 4): comment out unnecessary error thrown, which prevents the fix to layouting improvements with whole measure rests and e.g. 12/8 rhythm in #1187.
+comment out unnecessary error thrown, which prevents the fix to layouting improvements with whole measure rests and e.g. 12/8 rhythm in #1187.
+  (custom addition, unnecessary in vexflow 4) fix x set to NaN when totalTicks = 0 (bugfix for some tab scores, not sure if fixed in vexflow 4)

 gracenotegroup.js (custom addition, needs check if necessary in vexflow 4): check for gracenotegroup.spacing set, to allow e.g. spacing = 0 by default.